Orange, Texas: Economy

-Culture
+Arts and culture

 The City of Orange hosts several cultural attractions.
 The Stark Museum of Art houses one of the finest collections of 19th- and 20th-century Western American art and artifacts in the country.
 The collection focuses on the land, people, and wildlife of the American West.
 The museum also holds a significant collection of American Indian art, as well as collections of glass and porcelain, and rare books and manuscripts.
 The museum features the work of artists such as artist/naturalist John James Audubon, Paul Kane, Albert Bierstadt, Thomas Moran, and John Mix Stanley.

 The W. H. Stark House is a careful restoration of an 1894 Victorian home, typical of a wealthy Southeast Texas family.
 The 15-room, three-storied structure with its many gables, galleries, and distinctive windowed turret, shows the influence of several architectural styles.

 The First Presbyterian Church on Green Avenue is a strong example of the classic Greek Revival architecture.
 Completed in 1912, it was the first air-conditioned public building west of the Mississippi River and its dome is the only opalescent glass dome in the United States.

 The Confederate Memorial of the Wind is being built on private land at the intersection of Interstate 10 and Martin Luther King Jr Drive.